PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

             m_triangles[m_triangleIndex + 4] = m_vertexIndex + 1;
             m_triangles[m_triangleIndex + 5] = m_vertexIndex + 3;

-            // set the uv's (different than the quad uv's due to the order of the lookup tables in Data.cs) m_uvs[m_vertexIndex + 0] = new Vector2(0, 0);
+            // set the uv's (different than the quad uv's due to the order of the lookup tables in DataDefs.cs) m_uvs[m_vertexIndex + 0] = new Vector2(0, 0);
             m_uvs[m_vertexIndex + 1] = new Vector2(0, 1);
             m_uvs[m_vertexIndex + 2] = new Vector2(1, 0);